FLB100/twentyisplenty/README.md

 Twenty is Plenty doesn't come with an ENB, or with ENB binaries, you'll have to intall them yourself.
 Just remember that the game is running out of `Installation Folder/Game Root`, so you'll want to put ENB files there.

-Please note that Twenty is Plenty doesn't have any weather or lighting mods, so your choices might be slim.
+Please note that Twenty is Plenty uses Dolomite Weathers and no other lighting mods (such as ELFX or Lux).

 ## The video game has been modified

-While there aren't a lot of mods in this list, the game still has some important differences see [Gameplay] (GAMEPLAY.md) for details.
+While there aren't a lot of mods in this list, the game still has some important differences, see [Gameplay] (GAMEPLAY.md) for details.

 ## How to start up Twenty is Plenty